12/16/2022

 figure 1

 However, ADMC suffers from poor resolution during its synthesis due to its hygroscopicity.
 In contrast, the corresponding 2-azido-1,3-dimethylimidazolium hexafluorophosphate (ADMP) has a stable crystal structure with better resolution and a strong tendency to transfer to the primary amine diazo ability.
-The impact sensitivity test and friction sensitivity test showed that the explosiveness of ADMP is within a controllable range, and Figure 2 shows that the exothermic decomposition of ADMP is observed at around 200 °C. These results indicate that ADMP can be used safely below its decomposition temperature, preferably not exceeding 100°C, which is more safe and reliable.
+The impact sensitivity test and friction sensitivity test show that the explosiveness of ADMP is within a controllable range, and Figure 2 shows that exothermic decomposition of ADMP is observed at around 200 °C. These results indicate that ADMP can be used safely below its decomposition temperature, preferably not exceeding 100°C, which is more safe and reliable.

 figure 2